Not already a member? Register a free account

 I like the fact that during the decade of war the Viet Cong used every term for Afro-Americans that existed in American history.
 I am old enough to remember when the term "Colored" was in use.
 In a railway station in the old south I was once warned by an elderly gentleman not to drink from a water fountain with the overhead sign, "Colored only."
+I was so disappointed; I was about 8 years old and sure the water would be brightly colored.
 When Joe Louis was the American heavyweight boxing champion he was a "Negro."
 When the "liberation" movement got stronger after WWII we had "Black Panthers" and "Black Muslims."
 These days of course, the popular term is "Afro-Americans."
 In the above South Vietnam Front for National Liberation leaflet, colored soldiers are told that they are committing the same atrocities that the Ku Klux Klan did to their families in the old South.
+One former Marine told me that he found a copy of this leaflet hung on a bush in Quang Nam Province in 1968.
 The text on the back says in part:

 Those who are killing and shooting at our people and those who have caused bloody repression against negro people in the U.S.A. are the same; They are the U.S. Imperialists.